Showrin/design-patterns/patterns/singleton/README.md

 ## Use cases

-This pattern is usefull in the situation where having multiple instance can create problems, unstability and cost issues (Cost can be performance cost, memory cost or management cost).
-There are some scenerios provided like that:
+This pattern is useful in the situation where having multiple instance can create problems, stability and cost issues (Cost can be performance cost, memory cost or management cost).
+There are some scenarios provided like that:

 1. Database Connection
 2. Application Configuration
 3. Caching
 4. Logging

-### Databse Connection
+### Database Connection

 Opening, maintaining and closing a database connection is very expensive.
 That's why in most of the cases it's desirable to have one database connection and reuse it across multiple requests.